 The Laboratory was in compliance with all CAA requirements, including the NESHAP regulations for radionuclide emissions from DOE facilities.
-The Laboratory used small quantities of chemicals and radioactive materials for laboratory bench-top research and development activities in 2006.
-Any air emissions generated by Ames Laboratory research activities were de minims.
-The Laboratory did not have any air emissions in 2006 that could have exposed the public to radioactivity (See correspondences in APPENDIX B).
+The Laboratory used small quantities of chemicals and radioactive materials for laboratory bench-top research and development activities in 2007.
+The Laboratory did not have any air emissions in 2007 that could have exposed the public to radioactivity (See correspondences in APPENDIX B).